lu-sd/personal_blog/src/content/posts/32-reactHook.md

   First, your cleanup code runs with the old props and state.
   Then, your setup code runs with the new props and state.
 - Your cleanup code runs one final time after your component is removed from the page (unmounts).

+## useMemo

+- Purpose: useMemo is used to memoize expensive calculations or values.
+If you have a computation that is expensive and doesn't need to be recalculated every time your component re-renders, you can use useMemo to remember the last calculated value and only recalculate it when one of its dependencies changes.

+- Usage: You pass a function that returns the value you want to compute and an array of dependencies to useMemo.
+React will only recompute the memoized value when one of the dependencies has changed.

+## useCallback

+- Purpose: useCallback is used to memoize functions themselves.
+This is particularly useful when passing callbacks to optimized child components that rely on reference equality to prevent unnecessary renders.
+If you create a new function on every render, the child component will re-render every time because the function prop has changed. useCallback will return a memoized version of the callback that only changes if one of its dependencies changes.

+- Usage: You pass the function you want to memoize and an array of dependencies.
+React will give you back a memoized version of the function that only changes when one of the dependencies has changed.

+Key Differences

+What They Memoize: The key difference lies in what they are used for memoizing. useMemo is for memoizing values resulting from a function, while useCallback is for memoizing the function itself.

+Use Cases:
+Use useMemo to avoid expensive calculations on every render.
+Use useCallback to pass stable functions to components that require them, thus preventing unnecessary re-renders due to function reference changes.